clevernyyyy/practical_secure_code_review/README.md

 ### Auditing/Logging
 - [X] There is essentially no logging here (besides console logging)
 ### Injection
-- [ ] ORM `where` function allows for string concatenation, search for all instances
 - [ ] Search for `system` `shell_exec` `exec`
 > You can escape `[CONCAT_WS]`(https://github.com/Attendize/Attendize/blob/undefined/app/Http/Controllers/EventCheckInController.php#L62) with a single ' (attendee first name)
 ### Cryptography